-Two basic concepts of individual dynamics is that time is a variable, and that motivations and actions have inertial properties.
-Inspired by the earlier work by Gestalt psychologists influenced by Kurt Lewin (e.g., Zeigarnik, 1967) as well as Feather (1961) and Atkinson and Cartwright (1964), Atkinson and Birch (1970) proposed that a wish persists until satisfied and a wish does not increase unless instigated.
-(This is, of course, a restatement of Newton's 1st law of motion that a body at rest will remain at rest, a body in motion will remain in motion.)
-By considering motivations and actions to have inertial properties it became possible to model the onset, duration, and offset of activities in terms of a simple set of differential equations.
+Two basic concepts of individual dynamics are that (1) time is a variable, and (2) that motivations and actions have inertial properties.
+Inspired by the work of Lewin et al. (1935), Zeigarnik (1967), Feather (1961), and Atkinson and Cartwright (1964), Atkinson and Birch (1970) proposed that a wish persists until satisfied and a wish does not increase unless instigated.
+(This is, of course, analogous to Newton's 1st law of motion that a body at rest will remain at rest, a body in motion will remain in motion.)
+By considering motivations and actions to have inertial properties, it became possible to model the onset, duration, and offset of activities in terms of a simple set of differential equations.

-Unfortunately, the theory of the Dynamics of Action (DOA) (Atkinson and Birch, 1970) was a theory before its time.
-Few psychologists of the 1970s were prepared to understand differential equations or to do computer modeling of difference equations.
+Unfortunately, the theory of the Dynamics of Action (DOA, Atkinson and Birch, 1970) was a theory before its time.
+Few psychologists of the 1970s were prepared to understand differential equations or develop computer models of difference equations.
 However, with a simple reparameterization (Revelle, 1986) and modern software and computational power, the model is much easier to simulate and examine.
-This article describes that reparameterization (the Cues-Tendency-Action or CTA model) of the original theory and explores the power of including temporal dynamics in a theory of personality at thee levels of analysis.
+This article describes that reparameterization (the Cues-Tendency-Action or cta model) of the original theory and explores the power of including temporal dynamics in a theory of personality at three levels of analysis.

-Recent discussions of the CTA model include Revelle (2012) which applied the model to the dynamics of emotion (e.g., Frijda, 2011) and Fua et al. (2010) who analyzed social behavior in terms of the CTA model.
-To allow the reader to explore the applications of this model, computer code simulating the revised model is written in the open source language R, (R Core Team, 2014) and is included in the psych package (Revelle, 2014) which is available on line from the Comprehensive R Archive Network (CRAN) at http://cran. r-project.org.
+Recent discussions of the cta model include Revelle (2012), which applied the model to the dynamics of emotion (e.g., Frijda, 2011), and Fua et al. (2010), who analyzed social behavior in terms of the cta model.
+To allow the reader to explore the applications of this model, computer code simulating the revised model is written in the open source language R, (R Core Team, 2014) and is included as the cta function in the psych package (Revelle, 2014) which is available for download from the Comprehensive R Archive Network (CRAN) at http://cran.r-project.org.